astrohart/xyLOGIX.Core.Extensions.VS2019/xyLOGIX.Core.Extensions.Providers/README.md

 ##### Remarks

-If the specified `form` is `null` or disposed, or if the internal dictionary has not been initialized, or if the internal dictionary contains no mappings for the specified `form`, then this method does nothing.
+If the specified `form` is `null` or disposed, or if the public dictionary has not been initialized, or if the public dictionary contains no mappings for the specified `form`, then this method does nothing.

 <a name='M-xyLOGIX-Core-Extensions-Providers-ControlFormAssociationProvider-DetachControl-System-Windows-Forms-Control-'></a>